Federico Cesi: Cesi and Astronomy

-Cesi started gaining interest in the study of astronomy around 1605, when he became familiar with Johannes Kepler's and Tycho Brahe's research.
+Cesi started gaining interest in the study of astronomy around 1605, when he became familiar with Johannes Kepler and Tycho Brahe's research.
 He specifically looked into the theories pertaining to the permeability of the Heavens and the routes of different comets.
 These led to interest in the recently invented telescope and in meeting two well-known astronomers, Giovanbattista della Porta and Galileo Galilei.
 There is no evidence to prove exactly when Cesi was able to handle and use a telescope for the first time, but it is likely he was able to see through the invention before fall began in 1609.
 The first verification that Cesi had knowledge of the telescope is seen in a letter from August 28, 1609.
 The letter was sent by Giovanbattista della Porta, an Italian natural philosopher, and it depicted an illustration of the early telescope along with instructions on how to manufacture one.
 Cesi was intrigued by della Porta and wanted to learn everything from him, so he traveled to Naples in May 1610 to visit della Porta.
 While there, Cesi was able to see the advancements that della Porta came up with and was very impressed when he was able to see a man three thousand paces away.
 During his visit, he recruited della Porta to come join him at the Academy.
 His friendship with della Porta also led him to become familiar with another astronomer by the name Galileo Galilei.
 Cesi played a critical part in bringing Galileo to Rome in 1611, where Cesi planned out his schedule and followed him everywhere.
 Cesi sought out to learn everything he could about Galileo and his discoveries, and even helped him plan out his presentations.
 Cesi went to all of Galileo's demonstrations of the telescope and was in amazement of the way he could prove Aristotelian views wrong.
 He backed Galileo and his research up, and he brought other people to observe Galileo and come to the same conclusion.
 Cesi formally invited Galileo to join the Academy and expand his knowledge in April, 1611.
 Galileo brought a new wave to the Academy, and they stopped looking into what was wrong with old science and started to build the new science.